-Notice is hereby given that a final gross dividend of 195,4 cents per share was declared on 21 October 2020, payable to shareholders recorded in the register of Nu-World at the close of business on the record date appearing below.
+Notice is hereby given that a final gross dividend of 249,0 cents per share was declared on 27 October 2021, payable to shareholders recorded in the register of Nu-World at the close of business on the record date appearing below.
+The dividend is payable out of cash reserves.
 The dividend is payable out of cash reserves.